Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Braydon Saltou, junior

-Meg Sessions, junior
+Meg Sessions, senior

 Amey Shedinger, junior